 St Mewan is a civil parish and village in South Cornwall, west of St Austell.
-It includes the villages of Sticker with Hewas Water, Polgooth with Trelowth, and Trewoon as well as a substantial farming community.
+It includes the villages of Sticker with Hewas Water, Polgooth with Trelowth, and Trewoon.
 The parish is also home to two sizeable park home sites for permanent residents.